Lord Davies of Abersoch is Chairman of Corsair and serves as a member of the Investment Committee. He joined Corsair in 2010 and is based in London.

 Mr Puri holds an M.Phil. in Economics from Nuffield College, Oxford; an M.A. with Distinction in Politics, Philosophy and Economics from Balliol College, Oxford, and a B.A. in Economics from Delhi University, where he graduated first in the University academic rankings.

 Mr. Richards is a Corsair Advisory Board member.
-He is a director of Credit Suisse Holdings USA.
+He is Chairman of the Board of Credit Suisse Holdings (USA).

 From 2011 until 2017, Mr. Richards was at the Federal Reserve Bank of New York (“FRBNY”) where he was a Senior Vice President and Head of Supervision for Complex Financial Institutions, including the ten largest financial firms in New York.
 He also served as a member of the Federal Reserve’s system wide operating committee responsible for the supervision of all systemically important firms in the United States.
 Mr. Richards represented the FRBNY on a number of international committees including the Senior Supervisors Group.